aaronspring/test_website/index.md

 How to train?

 We are looking for your smart solutions here.
-Find a quick start [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_forecast.ipynb).
+Find a quick start template [here](https://renkulab.io/gitlab/aaron.spring/s2s-ai-challenge-template/-/blob/master/notebooks/ML_forecast.ipynb).

 ## Discussion